How to Check What CPU You Have? (and Its Specs)

 This is done through overclocking.

-With AMD things are a bit simpler, all of their CPUs support overclocking.
+With AMD, things are simpler; all their CPUs support overclocking.

-With Intel, only the ‘K’ series or ‘Unlocked’ processors can be overclocked.
+Only the ‘K’ series or ‘Unlocked’ processors can be overclocked with Intel.

 Also Read: How To Check if CPU is Overclocked?